 The UK has one of the worst records on gender equality, with men outperforming women on pay, board-level representation, and the gap between male and female employment.

 But the future’s looking up.
-More women are working than ever before, the UK has progressive maternity and flexible working legislation, and the percentage of women running their own companies, in senior leadership roles, and in Parliament continues to grow.
+More women are working more than ever before, the UK has progressive maternity and flexible working legislation, and the percentage of women running their own companies, in senior leadership roles, and in Parliament continues to grow.

 Here at the Students’ Union, the track record isn’t great.
 Since 1952, there have been just 8 women presidents.
-Over the past decade, just 27% of all Exec Officers have been women, and for the first time ever we have a female Activities Officer this year.
+Over the past decade, just 27% of all Exec Officers have been women, and for the first time ever we have a female Activities Officer in post.
 Due to the Women in Leadership programme last year, we have seen women elected into an Officer role where there were none over the past 2 years.

 So, what’s going on?